trevorstarick/secret-wookie/ABOUT.md

 The art style of the game will be 8/16 bit pixel art.
 The genre will be space themed but has the potential to differ based on how planets are generated.
 There is the possibility that stations are textured based on the surrounding resources and colours.
 All planetary colour schemes will be randomly generated from an algorithm so that there are no clashing colours.
 As players explore more of the station the textures will start to change to a more degradated style to compliment the fact that the station has been abandoned for some time.
 If parallax scrolling is included with the game, the assets further to the back will have a gaussian blur to them with a percentage no greater than 40%.
 The player will be playing in the 2nd or 3rd layer from the front as there will be detailing and other assets placed on the 1st and/or 2nd layer to provide a deeper experience.

 ##Programming and tech stuff
 The game will be coded in either a combination of SDL and OpenGL or using the Unity framework/SDK.
 It will be primarily developed for the PC/Mac demographics with the possibility of Linux support.
 After the major part of the game is developed a team may start working on mobile or console versions/ports of the game.
 The ability to interact between console and PC/Mac players would be an amazing feature but would require both the console and PC/Mac players to interact through a third-party service.
 Users may have the option to save one or more saves on the cloud and this would be required for the planned multiplayer features.
 The mobile players would have a ‘lite’ version of the game similar to what Minecraft PE and Terraria Mobile are to their desktop counterparts.
-Native support for controllers (Xbox 360 and SNES USB) will be available as well as the possibility for the Oculus Rift however the usability will be limited as this is a 2D game and isometric 2D landscapes converted to 3D are not that amazing.
+Native support for controllers (Xbox 360 and PS3) will be available as well as the possibility for the Oculus Rift however the usability will be limited as this is a 2D game and isometric/dimetric 2D landscapes converted to 3D are not that amazing.
 Controls will be ‘simple’ and similar to those explained in the following link:
 	http://youtu.be/8FpigqfcvlM

 #tl;dr: its pretty cool